MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/create-manual-proforma-invoice.md

 ### Edit a draft invoice

-When you create a draft project invoice, all unbilled sales transactions that were created when the time, expense and material usage entries were approved are pulled onto the invoice.
+When you create a draft project invoice, all unbilled sales transactions that were created when the time, expense, and material usage entries were approved are pulled onto the invoice.
 You can make the following adjustments while the invoice is still in a draft stage:

 - Delete or edit invoice line details.
 - Edit and adjust the quantity and billing type.